- Home

 The blood-brain barrier

-The brain has a protection system known as the blood–brain barrier, which helps protect the brain from substances in the blood, such as germs or chemicals, that may injure the brain.
+A structure known as the blood–brain barrier helps protect the brain from substances in the blood, such as germs or chemicals.
 Only certain types of chemotherapy drugs can get through this barrier.

 How chemotherapy is given